cgddrd/OpenCV-Lab/README.md

 OpenCV-Python-Lab
 =================

-Collection of random code snippets experimenting OpenCV.
+Collection of random code snippets experimenting with OpenCV.